Working groups have been set up, funding pools have been topped up, and the requirements for PV production to thrive locally have been identified.

 PV production in Europe is desirable because it will build resilience and create independence along the entire PV value chain.
 But there’s more to it than that.
 Products made locally have a much smaller carbon footprint than imported products.
 It’s also important that production is powered by clean green energy, while environmental and social standards are followed to the letter and emissions caused by transportation are avoided.

-Intersolar Europe, the world's leading exhibition for the solar industry, will once again dedicate an exhibition space to PV production technologies in 2021.
-The exhibition will take place as part of The smarter E Europe at Messe München from July 21–23, 2021.
+Intersolar Europe, the world's leading exhibition for the solar industry, will once again dedicate an exhibition space to PV production technologies in 2024 (hall A2).
+The exhibition will take place as part of The smarter E Europe at Messe München from June 19–21, 2024.